-The Logitech G PRO X TKL RAPID is a wired gaming keyboard and Logitech's first keyboard with analog Hall effect switches.
+The Logitech G PRO X TKL RAPID is a wired gaming keyboard and Logitech's first keyboard with Hall effect switches.
 These switches allow you to adjust the actuation point of individual keys.
-It also supports more advanced analog features such as Rapid Trigger and Multi Point Actuation, which can provide tangible benefits compared to standard mechanical gaming keyboards when playing games like FPS or rhythm titles.
+It also supports more advanced features such as Rapid Trigger and Multi Point Actuation, which can provide tangible benefits compared to standard mechanical gaming keyboards when playing games like FPS or rhythm titles.
 Using the configuration software, you can adjust these settings and customize keybinds, create macros, set up custom profiles, and adjust RGB backlighting.

 The Logitech G PRO X TKL RAPID is an impressive gaming keyboard with good overall build quality and excellent latency performance, making it well-suited for gaming in all genres at a casual or competitive level.
 It allows you to adjust actuation settings and backlighting directly on the keyboard with hotkey combinations or using the software.
-The software also has more advanced analog features like Multi-Point Actuation, which lets you assign specific actions based on how deeply you press a key, and Rapid Trigger, enabling faster and more consistent follow-up inputs—especially useful for counter-strafing in FPS games.
+The software also has more advanced features like Multi-Point Actuation, which lets you assign specific actions based on how deeply you press a key, and Rapid Trigger, enabling faster and more consistent follow-up inputs—especially useful for counter-strafing in FPS games.
 Unfortunately, the keyboard suffers from an actuation accuracy issue, with possible key chatter in its lowest, most sensitive settings.

 Good overall build quality.